complight/complight.github.io/docs/index.md

 We translate our scientific output to actual [lecture modules](../teaching), and we create [useful documentation](../documentation) for our research and development.

 To read more about our recent activities, please visit our [recent timeline](../timeline).
-Our research focus in terms of applications is depicted as in the below image.
+Our research focus in terms of applications is depicted in the below conceptual figure.

 <p class="aligncenter">
     <img src="./media/research_statement_future.png" alt=/>